w3c/webextensions/proposals/hasCrossSiteAncestor.md

 #### Use Cases

+#### Cookie Manager:
+Let's say a cookie manager extension (with host permissions) is used by users to get/set/remove their cookies.
+As browsers include the cross-site ancestor chain bit in their implementation of partitioned cookies, the extension will need the ability to use the `hasCrossSiteAncestor` parameter to give full insight into the existing cookies and allow the user to set new cookies that include the cross-site ancestor bit correctly.

 #### Password Manager:
 Let’s say a password manager extension (with host permissions) is used by users to access their login information by setting a cookie that stores their usernames and passwords in an encrypted partitioned cookie.
 To protect their users against clickjacking, the extension adds a setting that prevents their cookies from being accessed, by default, in embeds that have cross site ancestors without triggering a user prompt.
-If permission is given through the prompt, the extension sets a cookie with a hasCrossSiteAncestor value of true.
-Upon subsequent visits, the extension checks the cookie store for the presence of a cookie with a hasCrossSiteAncestor value of true to determine whether the prompt needs to be rendered.
+If permission is given through the prompt, the extension sets a cookie with a `hasCrossSiteAncestor` value of true.
+Upon subsequent visits, the extension checks the cookie store for the presence of a cookie with a `hasCrossSiteAncestor` value of true to determine whether the prompt needs to be rendered.

 To allow for this protection and UX flow to work, the extension would need to have the ability to set/get cookies with specific hasCrossSiteAncestor values.